 Plot 350 is located at the end of the Gunflint Trail in Cook County, partially in and out of the BWCAW with some acres in Ontario as well (Figure 19).
 The Ham Lake Fire started on 5 May, 2007, and eventually burned over 75,000 acres in Minnesota and Ontario.
 Approximately 6,480 acres on the eastern two-thirds of the plot were affected by this fire.
 In addition, approximately 1,160 acres along the western edge of the plot were burned in the August, 1976 Roy Lake Fire.
-The July, 1999 blowdown affected much of the plot as well.
+In addition to the fires, the July, 1999 blowdown affected much of the plot as well.
 Timber damage estimated at 10-33% occurred on approximately 4,000 acres in the western and southern portions of the plot.
 Approximately 3,470 acres in the central and eastern portions of the plot suffered damage estimated at 34-66%, and an additional 640 acres in the east central area suffered damage estimated at 67-100% of the timber.
 The south central part of the plot is well developed with roads, cabins and campgrounds associated with the Gunflint Trail corridor.

 Aerial observation suggests the eastern 2/3rds of the plot which burned in the Ham Lake Fire, has abundant brush regeneration.
 Many of the conifer swamps in the fire's perimeter appear to have retained their canopy and provide an interspersion of cover with the burned areas.
-Vegetation plots of 3m radius in the Ham Lake Fire portion of plot 350 (n=49) from 2011-12 show thick and well established brush regeneration (>50% coverage) and >2m tall.
+Vegetation plots in the Ham Lake Fire portion of plot 350 (n=49) from 2011-12 show thick and well established brush regeneration (>50% coverage) and >6 feet tall.
 Aspen was 20% of the regenerating stems followed by hazel (14%), jack pine, (12%) alder (12%), mountain maple (11%), birch (9%), pin cherry (8%) and 5% willow species (E. Anoszko, University of Minnesota, personal communication).
-The western 1/3rd of the plot burned in the Roy Lake Fire is covered with dense, primarily jack pine, regeneration.
+The western $1/3^{rd}$ of the plot burned in the Roy Lake Fire is covered with dense, primarily jack pine, regeneration.
 Vegetation plots in the Roy Lake Fire portion of plot 350 (n=20) show few shrubs or other species present (E. Anoszko, University of Minnesota, personal communication).
+Additional vegetation sampling in the plot in 2013 and 2014 showed 23% birch, 20% aspen and 20% willow with 9% beaked hazel and 9% pin cherry (C. Maley, 1854 Treaty Authority, personal communication).

-In 2015, 20 moose (corrected estimate = 29) were observed on plot 350, part of the Ham Lake Fire (Figure 20).
+In 2016, 36 moose (corrected estimate = 52) were observed on plot 350, part of the Ham Lake Fire (Figure 20).
 Since 2013, plot 350 has consistently ranked in the top 10 out of 49-52 survey plots for numbers of moose observed.
 In 2012 it was in the top 12 of 49 plots.
-In 2015 with 20 moose observed it had the 6th highest plot total; well above the average of 7.5 and the median of 5 moose observed.
+In 2016 with 36 moose observed, it had the 2nd highest plot total; well above the average of 9.7 and the median of 5.5 moose observed.